vlitzke/kitchenflies/DNAseq/11_FST/README.md

 ## Convert VCF to SYNC

 Kapun says see Kofler et al. 2011, but they do an mpileup file to sync file format.
+Anyway, now that we've called our SNPs, cleaned, and annotated them (using two different versions of the D mel annotations), now convert them to a sync file.

 ```
 python scripts/VCF2sync.py \